-As a sign of the strong relations between the two countries, South Africa donated medical supplies to China to assist its citizens in its fight against the COVID-19 pandemic.
-The donations were warmly accepted.
-Furthermore, China facilitated the successful repatriation of 114 South African citizens from Wuhan City in Hubei province, the epicentre of the outbreak.

-South Africa's relationship with the Peoples' Republic of China is underpinned by the Comprehensive Strategic Partnership, and the Ten-Year Strategic Programme on Cooperation (2020-2029).
-The two countries hold regular high-level political engagements, including on the margins of global multilateral fora such as the G20 and UN
+As a sign of the strong relations between the two countries, South Africa donated medical supplies to the PRC to assist its citizens in its fight against the COVID-19 pandemic; the donations were warmly accepted.
+Furthermore, China facilitated the successful repatriation of 114 South African citizens from Wuhan City in Hubei Province, the epicentre of the outbreak.
+South Africa's relationship with the PRC is underpinned by the Comprehensive Strategic Partnership, and the Ten-Year Strategic Programme on Cooperation (2020 - 2029).

-This year we celebrate 25 years since the formal establishment of diplomatic ties in 1998.
-South Africa and China co-operate in multilateral affairs, defending multilateralism, and safeguarding an open and inclusive global trading system.
+The two countries hold regular high-level political engagements, including on the margins of global multilateral fora such as the G20 and UN.
+This year we celebrate 26 years since the formal establishment of diplomatic ties in 1998.
+South Africa and China cooperate in multilateral affairs, defending multilateralism and safeguarding an open and inclusive global trading system.
 South Africa and China continue to reinforce mutual aspirations of promoting South-South cooperation and development through BRICS and FOCAC.

-China remains South Africa's largest global trading partner in terms of total volumes of bilateral trade, with total trade for 2022 topping ZAR614 billion, up from ZAR544 billion in 2021.
-However, a growing trade deficit with China of ZAR154 billion remains a concern for South Africa, which must be addressed through more aggressive exports of value-added goods from South Africa, and by negotiating greater market access into China for more diverse South African products.
+The PRC remains South Africa's largest global trading partner in terms of total volumes of bilateral trade, with total trade for 2022 topping R614 billion, up from R544 billion in 2021.
+However, a growing trade deficit of R154 billion remains a concern for South Africa, which must be addressed through more aggressive exports of value-added goods from South Africa, and by negotiating greater market access into the PRC for more diverse South African products.

-North-East Asia and Oceania
+North-East Asia and Oceania Japan

-Japan

-South Africa and Japan enjoy well-established relations, which are particularly strong in the fields of trade and investment; science and technology cooperation; and skills or capacity development assistance.
-Since 2010, the relations have been upgraded to a Strategic Cooperation Partnership.
-Japan is a major investor into the South African economy.
+South Africa and Japan enjoy well-established relations, which are particularly strong in the fields of trade and investment, science and technology cooperation, and skills or capacity development assistance.
+Since 2010, the relations have been upgraded to a strategic cooperation partnership.